tree logo

 GENETIC GENEALOGY

 Some John Kilby descendants have taken DNA tests.
-Males taking the Y-DNA test and participating in the Kilby Surname FamilyTree DNA Project fall into two primary male haplogroups, R-M269 and I-M253, both with European origins.
-Those descendants of John Kilby that tested are of high-level haplogroup R-M269.
-I have completed FTDNA's Big Y-700 test, which places me further out on the haplogroup branch R-Y18962.
+Males taking the Y-DNA test and participating in the Kilby Surname FamilyTree DNA Project fall into three primary male haplogroups, R-M269, I-M253, and I-P37, each with European origins.
+Those descendants of John Kilby of Culpeper that tested are of high-level haplogroup R-M269.
+I have completed FTDNA's Big Y-700 test, which places me further out on the haplogroup branch R-BY3623.
 Autosomal DNA testing among Kilbys and Kilby descendants has added previously undiscovered family links.
 Testing has also confirmed the biological relationship between European American and African American Kilbys.

 WRITING